-Latest update of camps and office locations 21 Nov 2016.
 By clicking on the icons on the map, additional information is displayed.

 |2020 planning figures|

 |112,380||refugee children were enrolled in primary education|

 People of Concern

 Working environmentThe general political environment in Kenya remains stable.
 The government maintains an open-door policy for asylum and continues to increase their engagement in the delivery of protection services.
 However, refugees are still seen through a security lens, limiting their freedom of movement and exposing refugees to risk of arrest and detention if found outside of camps without proper authorization.
 Despite significant improvements in registration and RSD processes, the current RSD backlog of 50,000 individuals exposes them to protection risks due to their lack of documentation.
 UNHCR will continue to support work on the 2019 Refugee Bill and if passed in 2020, facilitate the development of regulations and training of government and stakeholders on the new Act.
 In the meantime, the encampment policy remains as a challenge to achieving full socio-economic inclusion for refugees in Kenya.

 In line with the Global Compact for Refugees, the government in coordination with UNHCR has strengthened its strategic positioning in the Turkana County to expand the protection space for refugees and promote solutions and responsibility-sharing through a Government-led area-based approach.
 Refugees are included in the County Integrated Development Plan and are part of public participation in any draft legislation.